 How Much Compensation Can I Claim For An Ear Injury?

-Commonly there are three types of ear injury which people can suffer from.
+By Fern Mitchell.
+Last Updated 24th March 2021.
+Welcome to our guide on ear injury claims.
+Commonly there are three types of ear injury that people can suffer from.
 These are damage to the inner ear, the middle ear and the outer ear.
 More broadly, these are broken into two categories, with damage to the inner and middle ear often being grouped together.

 Middle and inner ear injury types affect the more complex parts of the ear.
 These injuries can range from damage caused by trauma, such as a traffic accident, sports or even workplace accident through to changes in pressure or foreign objects causing internal damage.

-Ear injuries at work can be caused by a variety of different factors.
+Ear injuries at work can be caused by a variety of different factors, from an accident at work to prolonged exposure to loud noises.
 If you have any of the following ear injury symptoms in the workplace, you may be able to claim compensation.
-People who have worked in noisy environments in the past or for long periods of time may also notice these symptoms, as part of overall hearing loss;
+People who have worked in noisy environments in the past or for long periods of time may also notice these symptoms as part of overall hearing loss;

 - General loss of hearing resulting in things such as having to turn the TV, radio or other devices up to louder settings as before.